IoannisStournaras/Distributed-Systems/README.md

 A program-emulator for the Chord algorithm for a peer-to-peer distributed hash table

-The emulator is implemented to use chain replications (k=replication factor) with the desired number of replicas,and the nodes can handle the insertation and deletion of <key,value> pairs and also the query of them,in the nodes that they are stored.Also it is possible to Join or Depart Nodes from the Chord Ring.
+The emulator is implemented to use chain replications (k=replication factor) with the desired number of replicas,and the nodes can handle the insertion and deletion of <key,value> pairs and also the query of them,in the nodes that they are stored.Also it is possible to Join or Depart Nodes from the Chord Ring.

 The responsible node for storing a <key,value> element is based on map reduce and calculated with a hash function.